terrellt/ndlib.github.io/_posts/2014-04-19-consider-many-small-classes.md

 ActiveSupport::Concern makes it stupid easy to create mixin modules.

 This may be reasonable if you truly test your modules in isolation.
 But do you?
+Do I?
 Are the modules independent?
 Do they have intimate knowledge of some other module that "must be mixed in?"

 I know that I've extracted modules but failed to test them in isolation.
-And what happens?
+And what happened?
-The object becomes resistent to change.
+The object became resistent to change.

 So I will strive to remember that what is fast today will cause grief tomorrow.
 I will focus on passing tests, expressing intent, not repeating knowledge, and keeping things small.